 This paper marks the release of the final data of SDSS-II.
-The original SDSS science goals (York et al. 2000) included five-band imaging over 10^4 deg^2 with 2% rms errors or better in photometric calibration, and spectroscopy of 10^6 galaxies and 10^5 quasars.
+The original SDSS science goals (York et al. 2000) included five-band imaging over 104 deg2 with 2% rms errors or better in photometric calibration, and spectroscopy of 106 galaxies and 105 quasars.
 We have met these goals, and have in addition carried out extensive stellar spectroscopy of close to half a million stars, and repeat imaging over 250 deg2 to search for supernovae.
-The scientific impact of the survey has been profound, with over 2000 refereed papers to date using SDSS data or results, on subjects ranging from the large-scale distribution of galaxies to distant quasars to substructure in the Galactic halo to surveys of white dwarfs to the color distribution of main belt asteroids.
+Over 2200 refereed papers have been published to date using SDSS data or results, on subjects ranging from the large-scale distribution of galaxies to distant quasars to substructure in the Galactic halo to surveys of white dwarfs to the color distribution of main belt asteroids.

-The SDSS telescope has started a new operational phase, called SDSS-III, which will include four surveys with the 2.5m telescope through 2014:
+The SDSS telescope has started a new operational phase, called SDSS-III, which will include four surveys with the 2.5 m telescope through 2014:

 - SEGUE-2 extends the science goals of SEGUE with the same instrumentation and data processing pipelines, but targets fainter stars to study the distant halo.
-It will increase the number of distant halo stars by a factor of 2.5 with respect to the results of SDSS and SDSS-II. - The Baryon Oscillation Spectroscopic Survey (BOSS) will perform spectroscopy of 1.5 million luminous red galaxies to $z \approx 0.7$ and 160,000 quasars with 2.3 < z < 3 to measure the scale of the baryon oscillation signal in the correlation function as a function of redshift (Schlegel et al. 2007). - The Multi-object APO Radial Velocity Exoplanet Large-area Survey (MARVELS) will monitor the radial velocities of 11,000 bright stars to search for the signature of planets with periods ranging from several hours to two years (Ge et al. 2008). - The APO Galactic Evolution Experiment (APOGEE) will perform $R \approx 20,000~H$ -band spectroscopy of 10^5 giant stars to H = 13.5 for detailed radial velocity and chemical studies of the Milky Way (Majewski et al. 2008; Allende Prieto et al. 2008b).
+It will increase the number of distant halo stars by a factor of 2.5 with respect to the results of SDSS and SDSS-II. - 2.
+The Baryon Oscillation Spectroscopic Survey (BOSS) will perform spectroscopy of 1.5 million luminous red galaxies to $z \approx 0.7$ and 160,000 quasars with 2.3 < z < 3 to measure the scale of the baryon oscillation signal in the correlation function as a function of redshift (Schlegel et al. 2007). - 3.
+The Multi-object APO Radial Velocity Exoplanet Largearea Survey (MARVELS) will monitor the radial velocities of 11,000 bright stars to search for the signature of planets with periods ranging from several hours to two years (Ge et al. 2008). - 4.
+The APO Galactic Evolution Experiment (APOGEE) will perform $R \approx 20,000H$ -band spectroscopy of 10^5 giant stars to H = 13.5 for detailed radial velocity and chemical studies of the Milky Way (Majewski et al. 2008; Allende Prieto et al. 2008b).

-These data will be made public in a series of annual data releases (the first in Summer 2010), following the pattern established by SDSS and SDSS-II.
+These data will be made public in a series of data releases, following the pattern established by SDSS and SDSS-II.

 This paper represents the end of SDSS-II, the culmination of a project taking two decades and involving an enormous number of scientists from all over the world.
-We would like to dedicate this paper to colleagues who made essential contributions to the SDSS but are no longer with us: John N. Bahcall, Don Baldwin, Norm Cole, Arthur Davidsen, Jim Gray, Bohdan Paczyński, and David N. Schramm.
+We dedicate this paper to colleagues who made essential contributions to the SDSS but are no longer with us: John N. Bahcall, Don Baldwin, Norm Cole, Arthur Davidsen, Jim Gray, Bohdan Paczyński, and David N. Schramm.
 The successful completion of this project is in large part a reflection of the hard work and intellectual capital they put into it.